stacks-network/stacks-core/sip/sip-001-burn-election.md

 back" to its original size.
 The burn quota will be decreased multiplicatively once this happens (e.g. reduced by 25%).

-This burn window protocol enables a set of leader candidates to burn cryptocurrency units at a rate that is about the market rate for Stacks tokens.
-The feedback loop that governs the window's burn quota creates a steady-state behavior where there is about one Stacks block produced per epoch, even in the face of wild adjustments in the market values of Stacks and the underlying burn cryptocurrency.

-In the absence of a leader election if the burn quota is not met, the block seed that will be used for the next leader election's sortition will be calculated per usual -- at each subsequent no-leader epoch, the new seed will be calculated as the hash of the current seed and the burn block header's hash.
+In the absence of a leader election if the burn quota is not met, the block seed that will be used for the next leader election will be calculated per usual -- at each subsequent no-leader epoch, the new seed will be calculated as the hash of the current seed and the burn block header's hash.